-Hot dang!
-The new restaurant will be a French-inspired bistro called Bistro Lagniappe, and it will be opening ASAP this spring — as soon as next month, even.
-“Lagniappe will be open for dinner service Wednesday through Sunday, starting at 4pm daily,” Jacob says.
+Well, well!
+The new restaurant, called Bistro Lagniappe, will serve “wood-fired country cooking in the heart of Healdsburg, inspired by the rural bistros of France,” according to its website — and the plan is to open later this month.
+“Lagniappe will be open for dinner service Wednesday through Sunday, starting at 4pm daily,” Jacob wrote in his email to me.
 “We aim to open May 2025, with plans to introduce weekend brunch service at a later date.”
+Here’s what he said to expect, food- and vibe-wise:

 Bistro Lagniappe is a wood-fired restaurant, which will showcase California countryside cooking inspired by the rural routiers and bistros of France, informed by the best ingredients from Sonoma County.